 To many people, grilling feels like a luxury, of sorts.
 It might require equipment you don’t have, and seems like it requires stuff that might not be in your budget.
 Steaks are expensive, right?
-And so are many of those other common grill staples.
+And so are many of those other common grill staples and side dishes.

 But while that can be true, in some ways, that’s not all that grilling is.
 A grill is, above all else, behind the mystique and different-ness just a fancy stove in a lot of ways.
 It’s a method you use to cook, and while it can achieve results far different from cooking on a stove or in an oven, the principle is much the same.

 All this is to say that the key to grilling on a budget is dispelling that idea that grilling is something that REQUIRES a lot of money or investment, when it really doesn’t.
 The only thing, really, is that grilling on a budget tends to take space; you can’t really grill unless you have at least a little bit of space outdoors to do so.

 Did you know you can get a workable grill for something like $20 to $30?
 Particularly, a nice and simple charcoal kettle grill is going to be your best bet for grilling on a budget.
 This will give you somewhere in the ballpark of 250 to 300 square inches of cooking space, and even the cheapest, most poorly made grill is going to last you about a year before it gives out, so it’s quite the fine investment; cook about three meals on it and it’ll pay for itself.

 The expensive grills are either extra large, have a bunch of electronic components (like digital temperature controllers), are big propane models, built in, etc.

 A simple, no frills grill will get the job done just as well if you know what you’re doing…and are the best kind of grill to LEARN what you’re doing in the first place.